pushkarev-alexandr/apushkarev_scripts/README.md

 ### Cache
 #### Localization
+- **localizeFolder.py**: Allows you to localize a folder and all its contents
 - **open_remove_localization.py**: Adds extra buttons to the Cache/Localization menu for opening the localization folder and removing this folder

 ### CallbackScripts